 George E. Laramore, MD, PhDDr.
-Laramore treats patients for salivary gland tumors, head/neck cancer, sarcoma of soft tissue and bone at UW Medical Center.
+Laramore specializes in treating patients for salivary gland tumors, head and neck cancer, sarcoma of the soft tissue and bone, and genitourinary tumors particularly prostate cancer at UW Medical Center and SCCA Proton Therapy.

 Patient Care Philosophy: